GaloisInc/csaf/README.md

 * Component based controller design
 * Native support for python and C language executables
 * Compatibility with external hardware and software processes
 * Ease of deployment

 ![csaf_importing_components](/uploads/c8ba6291daf48f2ab49270f577576b31/csaf_importing_controllers.png)

 Controllers, subsystems and plants are implemented as a collection of components.
-Components communicate via a 0MQ pub/sub configuration and serialize/deserialize ROSmsgs.
+Components communicate via a 0MQ pub/sub configuration and serialize/deserialize ROS messages.
 Below is an example of a topology graph of F16 system with GCAS autopilot.

 ![f16_with_gcas](/uploads/27e47ebbb19aa11d144db1b01435afb0/image.png)

-CSAF currently contains two examples, one is F16 with low level LQR controller and GCAS autopilot, and the second one is a classic [Inverted pendulum model](http://ctms.engin.umich.edu/CTMS/index.php?example=InvertedPendulum&section=ControlDigital#4).
+CSAF currently contains two examples, one is F16 with a low level LQR controller and GCAS autopilot, and the second one is a classic [Inverted pendulum model](http://ctms.engin.umich.edu/CTMS/index.php?example=InvertedPendulum&section=ControlDigital#4).
 Both examples are in `examples` directory.

 ## Quick Start